jkrclaro/Chooonz/README.md

 since the embed code requires you to hardcode the width and height of the YouTube player.
 To overcome this, I used <b>youtube-ios-player-helper</b>.

+NB: An official iOS 9 issue?
+Read more at http://stackoverflow.com/questions/34865014/ytplayer-ios-helper-ios-9-constraint-issue

 ## Solution - Use youtube-ios-player-helper
 Using the pod youtube-ios-player-helper to embed the YouTube player.
 The youtube-ios-player-helper has a file called YTPlayerView.h and